MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

-### Advantages over the Visitor Pattern
+### Making use of ADTs

-Traditionally, Java developers used the Visitor pattern to handle different types within a hierarchy.
-However, this approach has several drawbacks, as we will see when we compare using a sum type with pattern matching to the same effect using the Visitor pattern:
+Traditionally, Java developers used the Visitor pattern to handle operations on different data types within a hierarchy.
+However, this approach has several drawbacks, as we will see when we compare using a sum type with Pattern Matching:

 ### Using Visitor Pattern